Social care in England: Social care organisations

 Social workers are regulated by Social Work England which sets codes of conduct and practice.
 Through the work of the Munro Review, the Social Work Reform Board and the piloting of social work practices, Government aims to give greater autonomy to social workers.
 The Reform Board recommended the development of a professional college.
 The College of Social Work has been set up with the aim of improving and supporting social work by leading the development of the profession and representing it in discussions with organisations that regulate, train, work with, and are affected by social work.
 Social care services are regulated by the Care Quality Commission.

 Other social care organisations include the Social Care Institute for Excellence – an independent charity that identifies and transfers knowledge about good practice – and Skills for Care, the national lead agency for policy and strategy related to workforce development and the adult social care workforce.

 The National Skills Academy for Social Care, launched in 2009, provides learning support and training practice for social care workers and employers in England, with a specific remit on leadership development.

 The Association of Directors of Adult Social Services is the official voice of senior social care managers in England.

-There are many other voluntary and independent organisations that exist to support the delivery of social care.
+There are many other voluntary and independent sector organisations that exist to support the delivery of social care.
 These support both the social care workforce and people who use services, and include user-led organisations.
+The Department of Health (as it then was) recognised the importance of "close and harmonious working relationships" between statutory care providers and the independent sector in 2001 through its adoption of a partnership agreement on building capacity and partnership in care.